 Emissions in kilotonnes

-Air pollutant emissions (Kt)
+Air pollutant emissions (Kilotonnes)

 Year CO NOx PM10 PM2.5 SO2 VOC NH3 Pb Dioxins